awsdocs/amazon-ecs-developer-guide/doc_source/private-auth-container-instances.md

    "ECS_DATADIR=/data",
    ```
 **Important**
 If the previous command does not return the `ECS_DATADIR` environment variable, you must stop any tasks running on this container instance before stopping the agent\.
 Newer agents with the `ECS_DATADIR` environment variable save their state and you can stop and start them while tasks are running without issues\.
-For more information, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
+For more information, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.

 1. Stop the `ecs` service: